rohit-prakash2609/Bank-Marketing-Analysis/README.md

 ---

+## 📢 Presentation

+A live demo will walk through:

+- Dashboard navigation and filters
+- DAX logic and data model
+- Business insights and recommendations

+---

 ## 🏁 Final Notes

 This project showcases data storytelling through interactive dashboards that help drive informed decisions in financial marketing.
 For any suggestions, feel free to raise an issue or contribute.